edidonato1/Sunset-Oracle/README.md

 })
 ```

-Use setTimeout() to give effect that text from input area is erased by the "blink" animation
+Use setTimeout() to give effect that text from input area is erased by the "blink" animation:
 ```
 // "blink" effect when search is entered function searchAnimation() {